 Carport vs garage cost

-While both a carport and a garage are used to keep cars, there’s a big difference in the way they are constructed.
+While both a carport and a garage are used to park your cars, there’s a big difference in the way they are constructed.
 Garages are permanent structures with four walls, a roof, and a garage door.
 They can be either attached to your house or a freestanding enclosed structure.

 Garages can be locked and help to protect your car from extreme cold, harsh sun rays, and snow.
 What’s more, you can use a garage for storing things such as tools and equipment apart from your vehicle.
 You can also utilize it as a home gym or a home office!